Kamobbah/Kamobbah/README.md

 ###

 <p align="left">Curious by nature I like to explore and discover new things.
-Understanding how something works and appropriate myself it basics before trying to push the boundaries or making the most of it.<br><br>This curiosity gave me the ability to adapt myself in any environment, be open-minded about others point of view and learning fast.</p>
+Understanding how something works and appropriate myself its basics before trying to push the boundaries or making the most of it.<br><br>This curiosity gave me the ability to adapt myself in any environment, be open-minded about others point of view and learning fast.</p>

 ###